Last Updated on:

 Hooray, a pair.

-- No.11, The Apples of the Hesperides, Gibraltar £2 PL coin
+- No.11, The Apples of the Hesperides, Gibraltar £2 Prooflike coin

 Finally, on 3rd of September–H12

-Leave one choice of a single coin to be released.
+Leave one choice of a single coin to be released on the day.
+It has been almost 2 months since last issue day.

-In the afternoon, around tea time, it was out, Finally, the set has landed on earth.
+In the afternoon, it was out around tea time.
+Finally, the 12-coin set has landed on earth.
 It was a tough job and experience while the Coronavirus was spreading among us.

 The coins showed above are randomly picked up.